essential-projects/scheduler_extension/README.md

     }
     ```

-2. Register that Router with the schedulerDiscoveryTag
+2. Register that Controller with the schedulerDiscoveryTag

     ```TypeScript
     import {MySchedulerController} from './my_scheduler_controller';